-The electron beam parameters from the injector required to meet the MEIC cooling specification are unique.
+The electron beam parameters from the injector required to meet the JLEIC cooling specification are unique.
 Producing low energy, magnetized beam that is space charge dominated has not been previously investigated in depth by the accelerator community.
-We will use simulation tools to create a physics design for the beamline so we can locate magnets and diagnostics at their optimum positions.
 Simulation of different operating scenarios of bunch charge, magnetization and bunch shape will be benchmarked against measurements of emittance and other beam parameters.
 As the beams will be space charge dominated, there will be some limit to the aspect ratio that can be achieved with the round-to-flat beam transform.
 Simulation will allow us to quantify how good or complete this can be made for different settings.
-These results will guide the design of the MEIC injector in the future.
+These results will guide the design of the JLEIC injector in the future.